iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.nsw.service___6.0.0 (203758)/report.md

 <img src="5_star_reviews_wordcloud.png" alt="au.gov.nsw.service 5 reviews"/>
 </p>

+> Great advice and Info<br> :date: __2021-02-25 05:44:57__

+> I updated the app yesterday morning and tried to check in to a restaurant I opened the app tried to scan it and it done nothing was working fine till i updated it Saturday morning Edit thanks for your reply just seen it yes it's fine now it must of been the one time it never worked but was okay 2 days ago cheer's<br> :date: __2021-02-25 02:48:20__

+> Very easy to use<br> :date: __2021-02-25 01:18:27__

+> Convenient and safe<br> :date: __2021-02-24 04:45:46__

 > Really good confidence<br> :date: __2021-02-22 23:43:06__

 > Great app, very helpful<br> :date: __2021-02-22 10:34:21__